Nonparametric estimation for interacting particle systems : McKean-Vlasov models: Model assumptions and construction of estimators

 where the sum in $m$ is finite with at most $m_b$ terms and the mappings $(\delta^k_\mu b)_{\mathcal I, j,m} : [0,T]\times \R^d \times \R^d \times \mathcal P_1 \rightarrow \R^d$ are such that

 \item[(iii)] (Vlasov case.)
 We have $d \geq 1$ and

 for some measurable $\widetilde b: [0,T] \times \R^d \times \R^d \rightarrow \R^d$ such that:

-\end{enumerate} \end{assumption} We let $|b|_{\mathrm{Lip}}$ denote the smallest $C\geq 0$ for which Assumption \ref{ass: basic lip} (i) holds and $|\delta_\mu^k b|_{\mathrm{Lip}}$ the smallest constant $C \geq 0$ for which Assumption \ref{ass: basic lip} (ii) holds for the highest order of differentiability.\\
+\end{enumerate} \end{assumption} We let $|b|_{\mathrm{Lip}}$ denote the smallest $C\geq 0$ for which Assumption \ref{ass: basic lip} (i) holds and $|\delta_\mu^k b|_{\mathrm{Lip}}$ the smallest constant $C \geq 0$ for which Assumption \ref{ass: basic lip} (ii) holds for the highest order of differentiability.

-Some remarks are in order: {\bf 1)} The representation \eqref{eq: rep remainder b} in Assumption \ref{ass: basic lip} (ii) is merely technical and enables one to obtain a control in $\mathcal W_1$-distance of the remainder term in Taylor-like expansions of $b(t,x,\mu)$ in an easy way, see in particular the proof of Proposition \ref{prop: controle change of proba}, Step 2 below.
+\begin{rk} {\bf 1)} The representation \eqref{eq: rep remainder b} in Assumption \ref{ass: basic lip} (ii) is merely technical and enables one to obtain a control in $\mathcal W_1$-distance of the remainder term in Taylor-like expansions of $b(t,x,\mu)$ in an easy way, see in particular the proof of Proposition \ref{prop: controle change of proba}, Step 2 below.
 It can presumably be relaxed, but will be sufficient for the level of generality intended in the paper.
-It accomodates in particular drifts of the form for smooth mappings $F_j(t,x,\cdot): \R^{q_3}\rightarrow \R^d,G_j(t,x,\cdot) : \R^{q_1} \times \R^{q_2} \rightarrow \R^{q_3}, H_j(t,x,\cdot):\R^d \rightarrow \R^{q_1}$ and positive measures $\lambda_j$ on $\R^{q_2}$ in some cases and combinations of these, see Jourdain and Tse \cite{jourdain2020central}. {\bf 2)} Condition (iii) is stronger than (ii) and (ii) is stronger than (i).
-Indeed, under Assumption \ref{ass: basic lip} (iii), $y \mapsto C^{-1}\widetilde b(t,x,y)$ is at most $1$-Lipschitz, therefore
+It accomodates in particular drifts of the form for smooth mappings $F_j(t,x,\cdot): \R^{q_3}\rightarrow \R^d,G_j(t,x,\cdot) : \R^{q_1} \times \R^{q_2} \rightarrow \R^{q_3}, H_j(t,x,\cdot):\R^d \rightarrow \R^{q_1}$ and positive measures $\lambda_j$ on $\R^{q_2}$ in some cases and combinations of these, see Jourdain and Tse \cite{jourdain2020central}.
+Explicit examples of mean-field models where the structure of the drift is of the form \ref{ass: basic lip} (ii) rather than \ref{ass: basic lip} (i) or (iii) are given for instance in \cite{coghi2018pathwise, MR779460, meleard1996asymptotic, MJ98}. {\bf 2)} Condition (iii) is stronger than (ii): under Assumption \ref{ass: basic lip} (iii),